 For many companies, their brand is their most valuable asset.
-Whilst the core function of a trade mark is to distinguish the goods/services, trade marks can also be highly valuable assets; capable of being bought, licensed or used as a security interest in financial transactions.
+Whilst the core function of a trade mark is to distinguish goods/services, trade marks can also be highly valuable assets; capable of being bought, licensed or used as a security interest in financial transactions.

 Trade marks are also essential to developing the brand loyalty, recognition and goodwill that results in consumers making repeat purchases.
 Trade marks can convey multiple messages to consumers, including quality, brand ethos, ethical stance, environmental considerations and reputation.

 So how do you obtain a trade mark registration?

 First and foremost, you must choose your trade mark.